miketerry021/miketerry021.github.io/README.md

 - $\small{\textsf{Here is a link to my Resume:}}$ [Developer Resume](https://github.com/miketerry021/miketerry021.github.io/blob/cf877eb126255737b23c63af95abd87a047d2800/Developer%20Resume.pdf)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Airgead Banking}}}$
 - The Airgead Banking program is a menu-based program that will calculate a compound interest investment plan based parameters entered by the user: initial deposit, monthly deposit, interest rate, and number of investment years.
-This project focuses on utilizing design formatting techniques, input validation, and mathematical calculation.
+This project highlights menu design formatting techniques, input validation, and mathematical calculation.

 - [Airgead Banking Source Code and Executable](https://github.com/miketerry021/miketerry021.github.io/tree/68b578e5f8688a9527a24fabcdb112d299483932/Airgead%20Banking)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Corner Grocer}}}$
 - The Corner Grocer program is a menu-based program that begins by reading a data file that contains a list of grocery items, and generating a new file containing the items quantity.
 The user will have the option to search for one item, print all items and their quantity, or print a histogram of all items.
-This project focuses on design techniques, data structures, exception handling, file management, input validation, and container lists.
+This project highlights menu design techniques, data structures, exception handling, file management, input validation, and container lists.

 - $\color{rgba(226,60,44,1)}{\textsf{IMPORTANT!}}$ ***The executable and data file must be downloaded and placed in the same folder directory to run the program.***

 - [Corner Grocer Source Code and Executable](https://github.com/miketerry021/miketerry021.github.io/tree/cc6a1dcbd36d4068f78d73bd8299460bbe4b5d4d/Corner%20Grocer)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Courses ABCU}}}$
 - The Courses ABCU program is a menu-based program that begins by reading a data file that contains a list of courses, course ID's, and course prerequisites.
 The user will have the option to display all courses, or look up an individual course and its prerequisites.
-This project focuses on design techniques, data structures, exception handling, file management, input validation and utilization of both selection sort and binary search tree algorithms.
+This project highlights menu design techniques, data structures, exception handling, file management, input validation and utilization of both selection sort and binary search tree algorithms.

 - $\color{rgba(226,60,44,1)}{\textsf{IMPORTANT!}}$ ***The executable and data file must be downloaded and placed in the same folder directory to run the program.***

 - [Courses ABCU Source Code and Executable](https://github.com/miketerry021/miketerry021.github.io/tree/68b578e5f8688a9527a24fabcdb112d299483932/Courses%20ABCU)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Coffee Shop}}}$
-- The Coffee Shop
+- The Coffee Shop program is a simulation of a coffee shop POS system.
+Once started, the user will add a customer name, drink type, and drink quantity to an order.
+Once the order is finished, the sales total is calculated and displayed.
+This project highlights application design with JSwing, input validation, and matemtical calculation.

 - [Coffee Shop Source Code and Runable JAR](https://github.com/miketerry021/miketerry021.github.io/tree/5f496947ada842d02c48b630e4f0e9e3fe1c021d/Coffee%20Shop)

 ### $\large{\textsf{\color{rgba(226,223,44,1)}\textit{Ice Cream Shop}}}$